 Mullein's analgesic and antihelmintic properties have been traditionally used to calm abdominal pain and eliminate intestinal parasites.

 Mullein contains a number of useful compounds, mainly saponins, tannins, and mucilage, which are thought to be largely responsible for the medicinal actions of the herb.

-Mullein contains around 3% mucilage, which is part of the reason the plant is often used for respiratory illness.
+All mullein species contain mucilage1, which causes a soothing effect on bronchioles (the air passages inside the lungs) and promotes the discharge of mucus.
 The expectorant qualities of the plant are also thought to be due to its saponins.
-Mullein extracts have shown antibacterial activity, effectively inhibiting strains like Klebsiella pneumonia, Staphylococcus aureus, Staphylococcus epidermidis, and Escherichia coli.
+Mullein extracts have shown antibacterial activity2,3, effectively inhibiting strains like Klebsiella pneumonia, Staphylococcus aureus, Staphylococcus epidermidis, and Escherichia coli.

 Flavonoids are directly associated with antioxidant activity, thus mullein is an excellent antioxidant.
 The iridoid glycosides are the constituents responsible for the anti-inflammatory activity of mullein, and the tannins lend the plant an astringent effect.
 In addition, the volatile oils give the plant its wound-healing qualities.

 The use of common mullein extracts in folk medicine begun recently to be supported by an increasing number of research studies.

 Mulleins is considered generally safe for topical and oral use; however, sensitive people may experience skin inflammation or drowsiness after consumption.